laro/Cilia/README.md

 [Bjarne Stroustrup's DevX interview:](https://www.stroustrup.com/devXinterview.html)
 > Today, I'd look for a much simpler syntax—and probably clash with people's confusion between the familiar and the simple.

-I don't know what exact syntax would prefer, but  both Cpp2 and Carbon do not feel familiar to me.
+I don't know what exact syntax he would prefer, but  both Cpp2 and Carbon do not feel familiar to me.
 It is not necessary to go from the "most vexing parse" right to the "most easy parse".

 - Cilia